 Since the inception of the recording industry, in the early twentieth century, one fact has remained constant: technological advances will always affect the way music is both created and heard.
 The introduction of two completely different advances in technology, Edison's phonograph and the Internet, have caused the most dramatic changes in the production of music.
 Many dubbed the twenty-first century transformation "the digital revolution."
 This digital revolution, and its resulting consequences, are the focus of the author's analysis.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Ariniello, Joey, "The Digital Revolution: an Analysis of Technological Innovation in the Music Industry" (2010).
-All Regis University Theses.
+Regis University Student Publications (comprehensive collection).
 530.